dragomirdev/DataTachyonPlatform/presentationlayer/Liferay/README.md

 1. On Jenkins Home page, click on the New Item.

-2. Enter the Item name say DTP-Elk-Installer.
+2. Enter the Item name say DTP-Liferay-Installer.
 ![Create-DTP-Liferay-Installer Jenkins](/presentationlayer/Liferay/images/dtp-liferay-install1.png)

 3. Select FreeStyle Project and Ok.